The Progenitor of the Type II-Plateau SN 2025pht in NGC 1637: The Dustiest, Most Luminous Red Supergiant So Far?: Host-Galaxy Distance Estimations

 \subsection{A JAGB Distance For the Host Galaxy}

 Following \citet{Li2024,Li2025b}, we considered {\tt Dolphot} photometry across all chips in F150W and F277W, using the ``warmstart'' option with the F150W output as the input star list for the F277W photometry.
 We subsequently filtered the merged star list in both bands with the following photometric quality cuts for the {\tt Dolphot} output parameters: crowding $<0.5$, sharpness$^2$ $\le 0.01$, object type $\le 2$, signal-to-noise ratio $S/N\ge5$, and photometry quality flag $\le 2$ \citep{Warfield2023, Anand2024}.
 We then corrected both bands for Galactic foreground extinction.
-The resulting color-magnitude diagram (CMD) is shown in Figure~\ref{fig:jagb_cmd}.

 Next, following \citet{Lee2025}, we applied a series of concentric elliptical masks (at a position angle of 20\arcdeg), centered on the galactic nucleus, with progressively increasing major and minor axes, to mitigate against the effects of crowding and interstellar dust in the inner parts of the host, and establish a convergence in the mode brightness of the JAGB.
 We isolated the JAGB in the CMD as stars in the color range $1.0 \le ({\rm F150W}-{\rm F277W})_0\le1.5$ mag \citep{Li2024}.
-Figure~\ref{fig:ellipses} displays this modal brightness at F150W as a function of semimajor axis.
+In Figure~\ref{fig:ellipses} we display this modal brightness at F150W as a function of semimajor axis.

-We show in Figure~\ref{fig:jagb_cmd} (left panel) the CMD at the first radius at which the mode appears to converge (at $\sim2.19$ kpc).
+We show in Figure~\ref{fig:jagb_cmd} (left panel) the resulting color-magnitude diagram (CMD) at the first radius at which the mode appears to converge (at $\sim2.19$ kpc).
 The right panel illustrates a histogram, with a Gaussian-windowed, Locally Weighted Scatterplot Smoothing \citep[GLOESS; e.g.,][]{Persson2004}, of the stars in the adopted color range.
 The peak of the histogram then defines the JAGB brightness for the host galaxy, $m_{\rm JAGB, F150W}=23.21\pm0.05$ mag.
 To determine the distance modulus, $\mu$, for NGC 1637 we scale this result to the JAGB brightness in the megamaser galaxy M106, $m_{\rm JAGB, F150W}=22.33\pm0.02$ mag \citep{Li2024,Li2025b}.
 The difference in brightness of the JAGB between the two galaxies therefore is 0.88 mag.
 If we assume the megamaser-based distance modulus for M106 is $\mu=29.397\pm0.032$ mag \citep{Reid2019}, then the distance modulus for NGC 1637 by this technique is $\mu=30.28\pm0.11$ mag, or a distance of $11.38\pm0.58$ Mpc.